Report: FBI conducting criminal investigation into Tesla

-A published report says the FBI is conducting a criminal investigation into whether electric-car maker Tesla has misstated production figures about its Model 3 sedan and misled investors about its business.
+A published report Friday said the FBI is conducting a criminal investigation into whether electric-car maker Tesla misled investors by overstating production forecasts for its Model 3 sedan.

-The Wall Street Journal reported Friday that FBI agents are contacting former Tesla employees to interview them.
+The Wall Street Journal reported that FBI agents have contacted former Tesla employees to interview them.
 The paper cited anonymous people familiar with the matter.

-A Tesla spokesman said the company cooperated with a “voluntary request” for documents from the Justice Department earlier this year but has had no additional requests for months.
+A Tesla spokesman said the company was transparent about the difficulty of increasing production of the Model 3.
+He said the company cooperated with a “voluntary request” for documents from the Justice Department earlier this year and has received no additional requests on the matter for months.

-Tesla recently settled a civil lawsuit by the Securities and Exchange Commission, which sued over tweets by founder Elon Musk that he had funding in place to take the company private.

 Most Read Business Stories